 Mr. Woods departed the Company in connection with our restructuring discussed earlier and was entitled to certain payments, compensation and benefits set forth in his employment agreement.
 Additionally, as a participant in the Company's voluntary early retirement program ("VERP") offered in support of the restructuring, Mr. Woods' PSUs granted in 2012 will continue to vest to provide him the benefit of a full year of vesting of such award.
 As a result, one-third of the PSUs granted to Mr. Woods on March 9, 2012 will vest, with any payout on these PSUs dependant on actual performance at the end of the three-year performance period.
 All other outstanding PSUs held by Mr. Woods were prorated to the date of Mr. Woods' departure, with any payout on such PSUs dependant on actual performance at the end of the applicable performance period.
-Because Mr. Woods is retirement eligible under the stock option awards, all outstanding stock options held by Mr. Woods was also entitled to a lump sum separation bonus equal to 50% of his target annual cash bonus, prorated for 2012 to the date of his departure.
+Because Mr. Woods is retirement eligible under the stock option awards, all outstanding stock options held by Mr. Woods will continue to vest and be exercisable in accordance with the retirement provisions of those awards.
+Pursuant to the terms of the VERP, Mr. Woods was also entitled to a lump sum separation bonus equal to 50% of his target annual cash bonus, prorated for 2012 to the date of his departure.
 Additionally, Mr. Woods was entitled to certain continuing benefits under his employment agreement, such as retirement savings, and life and disability insurance; it was not administratively feasible to continue to provide Mr. Woods such benefits, so he received an additional lump sum payment in lieu thereof.
 See "Potential Payments Upon Termination or Change-in-Control" for more information.